🎯 TL;DR — Quick Answer

 Can I buy a mixed-use property (residential + commercial) with a VA loan?

 Generally no — VA loans are for residential properties.
-A property with both residential and commercial components would typically not qualify unless the residential portion clearly dominates and meets VA requirements.
+A property with both residential and commercial components would not qualify unless the residential portion clearly dominates and meets VA requirements.

 Can I add a unit to a property I already own with a VA loan?

 Adding a unit to an existing property is a construction/renovation question that falls under different programs.
-This isn’t typically handled through a standard VA purchase loan.
+This isn’t handled through a standard VA purchase loan.

 The Bottom Line

-Using a VA loan to purchase a multi-family property is not just allowed — it’s a legitimate, powerful strategy for veteran investors.
+Using a VA loan to purchase a multi-family property isn’t just allowed — it’s a legitimate, powerful strategy for veteran investors.
 The combination of zero down payment, no PMI, rental income qualification, and the ability to eventually convert to a pure investment makes this one of the most compelling real estate opportunities available to veterans.

 The key is working with a lender who understands multi-family transactions, the self-sufficiency requirement, and how to structure the deal for your long-term investor goals — not just get you through the closing.